lostkuma/IronHack16s/README.md

-**Find My Veggies** v1.0.0 - 2016-03-26
+**Find My Veggies** v1.0.0 - 2016-04-01
-Please visit GitHub for the complete code here: [https://github.com/lostkuma/iron-hack-project/](https://github.com/lostkuma/iron-hack-project/)
+* **Problem:** Due to the Google free api plan problem, only maximum to 1000 quote can be requested in 24hr, so when querying date for store details, only about 9 store details can be requested.

-This is a Web App to help people find fresh and cheap vegetables for Indiana.
+This is a Web App to help people find fresh and cheap vegetables for Lafayette area.

 The App uses Google Map API combined with open datasets to display features for local food markets regarding to vegetables.
 Those features will include but not limited to: freshness, price, open hours, distance, predicted transportation time, parking lot accessibility, customer ratings, service, etc. for a single store.
 As well as the comparison function over these features for multiple stores.